Capture more than just a moment,

 “The Gentleman” Memorial Corporate Painting

-This of The Gentleman Memorial Portrait Painting was commissioned by Southern Wine and Liquor to represent this long time be-loved co-heart that is permanently displayed adorning his lecture hall at FIU, North Miami, Florida.
+This pastel portrait ,”THE GENTLEMAN” MEMORIAL CORPORATE PAINTING was commissioned by Southern Wine and Liquor to represent this long time be-loved co-heart that is permanently displayed adorning his lecture hall at FIU, North Miami, Florida.

-The Gentleman captured in this pastel portrait served in the Alcohol Beverage Industry for 41 years, he was remembered by his friends and family because he had the rare combination of being first and foremost a Friend, Confidant and Adviser whose professional accreditation, acute reasoning and superior intellect was always balanced by the human consequences of his decision.
+“THE GENTLEMAN” captured in this pastel portrait painting served in the Alcohol Beverage Industry for 41 years, he was remembered by his friends and family because he had the rare combination of being first and foremost a Friend, Confidant and Adviser whose professional accreditation, acute reasoning and superior intellect was always balanced by the human consequences of his decision.

 His true loves were his family, tennis and relating his experiences of service to our country in World War II.